Rimini Holidays: Exciting Things to Do (Aside from the Beaches)

 The view from San Leo Fort

 You can have lovely day hikes, or go mountain biking in the woods.
 If the ups and downs of the terrain worry you, there’s the option to stroll riding an electric bike.
-Otherwise, you can rent a car to discover Rimini’s beautiful surroundings at your pace.
+Otherwise, you can rent a car to discover Rimini’s beautiful surroundings at your own pace.

 As you can see, there are plenty of things to do in Rimini, and in the surroundings.
 All in all, it doesn’t take much to make your Rimini holidays memorable.